5a1r0x/CheckIt/USAGE.md

 For general help type 98

 ## Start
-To start using the tool type python checkit.py
+To start using the tool type 'python checkit.py'

 © Syrox